deepikasrinivasans/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

    - Give the Input Combinations according to the Truth Table amd then simulate the Output Waveform.
 ## PROGRAM:
 ```
-Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
 Developed by: Deepika S
 RegisterNumber:  212222230028
 ```